 injection drug use.

-illegal, might put the traveller in contact with
+illegal, might put the traveller in contact with people who are

-that HIV can be passed to other people.
+HIV can be passed to other people.
 Sharing of needles for tattoos,

 piercings, and body art can also lead to infection.
+Someone with

 Draconian Drug Laws

-on the planet.
-You cant blame them the
+planet.
+You cant blame them the legendary Golden

-are flush with illegal drugs.
+with illegal drugs.
 However, you should still defer to local

-laws if offered a chance to indulge
+laws if offered a chance to indulge your status as

 Some general advice: